Regulations for Soakaway Drainage Fields

 Ascertain whether or not your soakaway drainage field site is in an area designated by the Environment Agency as a Groundwater Source Protection Zone 1.

-If it is, then it means that the groundwater underneath your soakaway is abstracted via a borehole somewhere and used for drinking water You will not be allowed to pollute it with sewage effluent bacteria and viruses from a septic tank or sewage treatment plant soakaway drainage field and will not be allowed to have one.
+If it is, then it means that the groundwater underneath your soakaway is abstracted via a borehole somewhere and used for drinking water.
+You will not be allowed to pollute it with sewage effluent bacteria and viruses from a septic tank or sewage treatment plant soakaway drainage field and will not be allowed to have one.

 Groundwater source protection zones